 Sperm donor insemination is the best family building option when a male has severe sperm abnormalities.
 Couples use donor sperm when the male partner has no sperm or a very poor semen analysis, or when there is a genetic problem which could be inherited from the male.
 Single women who desire a biological child can also use donor sperm.
 Sperm donor insemination is also used by gay couples who desire to have a child who is biologically related child to one of the partners.

 Couples and individuals can choose the sperm bank and donor.
-Information about a donor’s physical characteristics, race, ethnic background, educational background, career history, and general health are available.
+Information is available about a donor’s physical characteristics, race, ethnic background, educational background, career history, and general health.
 Sperm banks provide a comprehensive medical and psychological screen of prospective donors.

 The Food and Drug Administration and American Society for Reproductive Medicine (ASRM) guidelines recommend that sperm be quarantined for at least six months before being released for use, after screening for sexual transmitted diseases, HIV and all communicable diseases.

 Before proceeding with insemination of donor sperm, a careful medical and reproductive history should be taken from the woman who will carry the child.
 The female should have documentation of ovulation and examination of the woman’s uterus and fallopian tubes to assure she is capable of conception.

 The risk of birth defects from donor insemination is the same as for conception.